 Muscle is harder to build and maintain as we age.
-In fact, most of us start losing muscle around age 30, with a 3- to 8-percent reduction in lean muscle mass every decade thereafter.
+In fact, most of us start losing muscle around age 30.
+Physically inactive people are at particular risk and can experience anywhere from a 3 to 8 percent loss of lean muscle mass every decade after that.

-This is due to lower testosterone levels in men and lower estrogen levels in women — both hormones that help build muscle — as well as changes in nerve and blood cells and the body not converting amino acids to muscle tissue as efficiently, among other factors.
-But muscle loss doesn't have to be inevitable: For adult men and women, regular resistance training exercises are key to building and keeping muscle.
+This is due to lower testosterone levels in men and lower estrogen levels in women — both hormones that help build muscle.
+Changes in nerve and blood cells and how the body converts proteins into muscle tissue, are also factors.
+Muscle loss doesn't have to be inevitable, though: For adult men and women, regular resistance training exercises are key to building and keeping muscle.

-Strength training is an important piece of the fitness equation.
 Men and women should participate in muscle strengthening activities that work the major muscle groups (legs, hips, back, chest, abdomen, shoulders and arms) at least two times each week.
-Examples of strength training include lifting weights, using resistance bands and doing push-ups, pull-ups and sit-ups.
+Examples of muscle strengthening activities include lifting weights, using resistance bands and doing push-ups, pull-ups, sit-ups and some types of yoga.
 Even everyday activities such as carrying groceries, playing with your kids and gardening can strengthen muscles.

-One of the best ways to support strength building is good nutrition.
-Protein, carbohydrates and fat play a major role, as does getting enough calories throughout the day.
-Read on to find out how each macronutrient can help you bulk up — and how much to eat every day.
+An important way to support strength building is with good nutrition.
+Foods that provide protein, carbohydrates and fat play a major role, as does getting enough calories throughout the day.
+Read on to find out how each macronutrient can help you — and an estimate of how much to eat every day.

 Protein and Muscle Building

 When building muscle, the more protein the better, right?
 Not necessarily.
 Protein should make up 10 to 35 percent of total calories for adults.
 While you're working to build muscle with physical activity, your needs may be on the higher end of this range.
 Keeping muscle mass, on the other hand, requires less protein than building new muscle.